Sumatran orang-utan, Sumatran orangutan

 S

 These animals are polygynandrous; this means that two or more males mate with two or more female orangutans.
 Most mating occurs during rainy seasons, the heaviest fruiting months (December to May).
-After gestation of about nine months, the female builds a new nest high in a tree, where her single infant is born.
+After a gestation of about 9 months, the female builds a new nest high in a tree, where her single infant is born.
 The young clings to its mother for safety and remains at her side during the first few years.
-Infants may be weaned by the age of three, but they will stay with their mother until at least the age of 8 or 9 years, while being taught special skills for forest survival.
+Infants may be weaned by the age of three, but they will stay with their mother until at least the age of 8 or 9 years while being taught special skills for forest survival.
 Sumatran orangutans are slower breeders than other primates, with females bearing a maximum of three babies during their lifetime.
-Females are sexually mature by the age of 12 year and males at an average of 19 years old.
+Females become reproductively mature by the age of 12 years and males at an average of 19 years old.

-The primary threat to Sumatran orangutans is loss of habitat.
-These animals have a unique vulnerability to exploitation due to their extremely long inter-birth period, usually eight years, which makes them the world’s slowest breeding primates.
+The primary threat to Sumatran orangutans is the loss of habitat.
+These animals have a unique vulnerability to exploitation due to their extremely long inter-birth period, usually, eight years, which makes them the world’s slowest-breeding primates.
 Recent political instability in the area of their habitat has led to increased illegal logging in areas that are protected, and increased capture of infants to be sold for the illegal pet trade.

 According to the IUCN Red List, the total Sumatran orangutan population is around 7,300 individuals.
 In addition, a population that is being established in Jambi and Riau Provinces in the Bukit Tigapuluh National Park, numbers around 70 animals and is reproducing.
 Overall, Sumatran orangutans’ numbers are decreasing today and they are classified as critically endangered (CR) on the list of threatened species.